material-motion/material-motion/specifications/runtime/feature_transition_window.md

 |:------------------|:-------|
 | Current status | Draft |

-This is the engineering specification for the **TransitionWindowSegment** type.
+This is the engineering specification for the **TransitionSegment** type.

 ## Overview